Spencer Tracy

 He landed his stage debut in a play "The Truth" (1921).

-He landed his big break with a role as John "Killer" Mears in a play "The Last Mile" (1930).
+He landed his big break as John "Killer" Mears in a play "The Last Mile" (1930), at Sam H. Harris Theatre.

-He made his big screen debut in Pre-Code comedy film Up the River (1930) in role as Saint Louis, opposite Humphrey Bogart.
+He made his big screen debut in Pre-Code comedy film Up the River (1930) in role as Saint Louis.

 Tracy's breakthrough performance came as Joe Wilson in drama thriller movie Fury (1936).

-He won a Golden Globe Award for Best Actor for his performance as Clinton Jones in comedy drama film The Actress (1953).
+He won the Golden Globe Award for Best Actor – Motion Picture Drama and was nominated for the BAFTA Award for Best Actor in a Leading Role for his performance as Clinton Jones in comedy drama film The Actress (1953).

 He was nominated for the BAFTA Award for Best Actor for his role as Zachary Teller in dramatic movie The Mountain (1956).

-It's a Mad Mad Mad Mad World (1963) action adventure opposite Mickey Rooney
+It's a Mad Mad Mad Mad World (1963) action adventure as Captain T. G. Culpeper

-Libeled Lady (1936) comedy romance with Jean Harlow
+Libeled Lady (1936) comedy romance as Warren Haggerty

-Dr. Jekyll and Mr. Hyde (1941) horror with Ingrid Bergman and Lana Turner
+Dr. Jekyll and Mr. Hyde (1941) horror as Dr. Henry Jekyll / Mr Edward Hyde

 Attended private all-male Jesuit, Roman Catholic school Marquette Academy in Milwaukee, Wisconsin.